 Using Actor-Network Theory in ICT4D Research

 Actor-network theory (ANT) has been around since the 1980s, and significantly utilised in some disciplines, such as information systems.
 But – oddly – it has hardly been applied at all in development studies, including within ICT4D research.
 That is recently starting to change but to give some further impetus, we organised an international workshop in June 2011: “Understanding Development Through Actor-Network Theory”.
-You can find online both a summary of the workshop and abstracts and presentations from the nine papers (the papers should appear in a journal special issue in 2012).
+You can find online a working paper series derived from the workshop (plus also a summary of the workshop and abstracts and presentations).

 Actor-network theory began as a means to explain how science works, such as the operation of scientific laboratories and projects.
 However, it has subsequently grown to be seen as a full-blown social theory.
 In particular, ANT says three things.

 First, it says, “Hey, sociologists, you’ve been so obsessed with humans that you’ve been ignoring all the objects in the world.
 But those objects – documents, mobile phones, plants, websites, etc – play an important role; just like humans they shape the people and other objects around them.
 So ANT is going to treat them the same as people, and call them both ‘actors’.”

 Second, it says, “Hey, sociologists, because you’ve been so obsessed with humans, you think that society and social contexts or social factors are what explains everything in life.
 But you’re wrong.
 In fact you’re so wrong you’ve got your basic equation of life the wrong way around.
 You think that society explains what goes on in the world.
 Nope.
 What goes on in the world is what explains society.
 So ANT is going to focus on the mechanics of life: the ways in which people and objects interact with each other.”